Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-If **P** or **T** parameter is missing, then no action is taken.
+* If **P** or **T** parameter is missing, then no action is taken.
+* Use the Q parameter of the M569.1 command to specify the torque constant of the motor.

-The driver is put back into position mode by requesting a torque smaller than 0.0001 Nm.
+* The driver is put back into position mode by requesting a torque smaller than 0.0001 Nm.

-Hangprinter's "torque mode" is implemented as a RepRapFirmware macro that depends on M569.4.
+* Hangprinter's "torque mode" is implemented as a RepRapFirmware macro that depends on M569.4.

 ## M569.5: Closed loop data collection